-Gifted & Talented- MDUSD utilizes LCFF supplemental funds to serve gifted and talented and high achieving students.
+MDUSD utilizes LCFF supplemental funds to serve gifted and talented and high achieving students.
 School sites are allocated LCFF funding and decide how best to support high-quality differentiated instruction that addresses their unique talents and advances their achievement.
 State funds, as well as integrated Title I funds, may be used to provide staff access to professional learning opportunities that focus on such specific instructional practices as differentiated instruction, enrichment, acceleration, and curriculum compacting.
-A school's funding can be used to increase the site's ability to refer/identify and serve students who are historically underrepresented in gifted and talented programs, i.e., low income, Black/African American, Foster Youth, Students Experiencing Homelessness, Latino, English learners.
+A school's funding can be used to increase the site's ability to refer/identify and serve students who are historically underrepresented in gifted and talented programs, i.e., low income, African American, Latino, English learners.
 Accordingly, funds can be used to increase gifted/talented learners access to and engagement in high- quality educational opportunities that prepare them for rigorous coursework and advance their college and career readiness.

-Elementary School library programs- LCFF supplemental funds are also used to develop effective elementary school library programs to provide students an opportunity to develop digital literacy skills and improve academic achievement.
+LCFF supplemental funds are also used to develop effective school library programs to provide students an opportunity to develop digital literacy skills and improve academic achievement.
 Schools may integrate Title I funds to purchase magazine subscriptions, library books, reference materials, leveled readers, and software licenses.
-Additionally, at some sites, Title I funds are used to support leveled readers for small group differentiated instruction, classroom libraries, professional development for the elementary school teachers on how to use these materials, and after school enrichment programs (i.e Robotics at middle schools).
+Additionally, at some sites, Title I funds are used to support leveled readers for small group differentiated instruction, classroom libraries, professional development for the elementary school teachers on how to use these materials, and after school enrichment programs (i.e. Robotics at middle schools).

-TITLE I, PART D Description of Program
+TITLE I, PART D

+Description of Program